Tracheoesophageal Fistula

 How is tracheoesophageal fistula diagnosed and treated?

 Most occurrences of TEF are associated with esophageal atresia and are identified during treatment for esophageal atresia.
-TEF may be difficult to identify.
-Our team has the expertise to find occurrences of TEF that would otherwise be missed.
+TEF may be difficult to identify, and children benefit from being seen by a team with special expertise in these conditions.

 Surgical treatment involves dividing and separating the two ends of the fistula to close them off.
 This is done as part of your child’s overall surgical treatment for esophageal atresia.